natighatan/TouFruit/README.md

 ### Installation instructions
 - Install Python 3.8. **It is required that you use this specific version**
 - Run ```pip install -r requirements.txt```
-- Acquire an .env file from Nati
+- Acquire an .env file from Fruit

 ### Getting started with development
 - To learn how to edit readme files on GitHub, check out this [nice cheat sheet](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)